 A number of the hydrants installed with the 1980 replacement project have had some issues and when problems are identified they are remedied.
 There have not been many issues with the 1980 gate valves although the valves are in gravel streets and buried, which makes it a bit more challenging to exercise the valves.
-The Public Works Crew uncovered and exercised all the valves in April 2019, and they are in very good condition.
+The Public Works Crew uncovered and exercised all the valves in April 2019, and most were found to be in good condition.
+Most of the issues identified were with damage to valve boxes and valve stems and like the result of being hit by the motograder and staff is in the process of repairing.
 All valves were located with GPS and will be input into the GIS map.
-Keeping the valves exercised will help extend their useful life as well as keeping staff aware of the condition of the valves to plan for replacement as needed.
+Keeping the valves in order to plan for replacement as needed.
 Valve testing and replacement can be logged and tracked in the GIS database.

 Since the 1980 water line replacement project, most line extensions have included valves on each leg of a valve cluster with the valves typically flanged to the fitting.
 Hydrants are placed at each intersection and where there are few intersections, hydrants are typically at a 500 ft or less spacing.
-The town is not aware of any issues with the distribution system improvements installed since the early 1990's.
+The town is not aware of any issues with the distribution system improvements installed since the early 1990's except the potential issue with flange bolts mentioned above.